-Navigate through the wizard:
+- Navigate through the wizard:

-- When the blueprint is displayed, click Managers > Web Services ... to display the Web Services Manager.
+- Click Managers > Web Services to display the Web Services Manager.
 When the dialog is displayed, right-click on the xMatters Integration Builder and select Edit:

 - In the Endpoint field, paste the Integration URL portion of the New Incident One Step inbound integration URL.

 - Click OK, and then repeat steps 6-8 for the Terminate Event method, using the URL parts from the Terminate Events inbound integration.

 - Click OK and close the Web Services Manager.